Fast Grants Program

 I am a prospective grantee, how do I get in touch?

-You can email our Operations lead, Julia, with any questions.
+You can email our Operations lead, Diane, with any questions.
 You can apply for funding here

 Unanswered Questions?
 Contact Us to learn more.